axelpale/categorical-distribution-js/README.md

       red: 0.5
     }

 ### d.map(iterator, [context])

 Call an iterator function once for each category in their probability order.
-Return an array of the returned values of the iterator.
+Return an array of the values returned by the iterator.

+    // red 2, blue 1, green 1
     >> d.map(function (category, probability, rank) {
          return category;
        });
     ['red', 'blue', 'green']

 ### d.sample(n, [isOrdered])

+Draw n samples randomly from the distribution.
+If isOrdered is true (false if omitted) the results are ordered most probable samples first.
+This ordering is done without any additional computational penalty.
+See the source for details.

+    // red 2, blue 1, green 1
+    >> d.sample(3)
+    ['blue', 'red', 'red']
+    >> d.sample(3, true)
+    ['red', 'red', 'green']
+    >> d.sample(1)
+    ['green']
+    >> d.sample(0)
+    []

 ### d.size()